longnameislong935/common-helm-library/README.md

 All valid configuration options can be found in the [`values.yaml`](https://raw.githubusercontent.com/jamie-stinson/common-helm-library/main/values.yaml) file in the root directory of this project.
 By default, everything is disabled, but you can override these defaults by creating additional `values.yaml` files.

-### Installation
+### Basic Installation

-Here’s a simple example of how to use this chart:
+An easy way to get started using this library is by creating a simple `values.yaml` file and adding your required values following the library values schema.

-1. Enable features and customize your workload in a `values.yaml` file.
+`values.yaml`
 ```yaml
 workload:
   enabled: true